a2ankitrai/2KX7/DS/tree_traversal.md

 **Postorder Traversal of Binary tree**

+Post-order traversal is useful in some types of tree operations:

+- Tree deletion.
+In order to free up allocated memory of all nodes in a tree, the nodes must be deleted in the order where the current node can only be deleted when both of its left and right subtrees are deleted.

+- Evaluating post-fix notation.

 Push the root node on to a stack.
 Peek the top element.
 If its left and right child are null the pop the element otherwise push the right child to the stack and deleting the right child link followed by pushing the left child and deleting the link.

 ```java